djourd1/trainingR2021/content/en/get_ready/data_structures/2020-08-r-data-frames.markdown

 ```
 ##  [1] 1 1 1 0 0 0 0 0 0 0
 ```
+Note that :

-Note in this second case, that you do not need to remember the name of the column, but just its position in the table.
++ in the second case, that you do not need to remember the name of the column, but just its position in the table.

-Note that, in both cases
++ in both cases:

+  + a single number is technically a vector, but that in general, they have several entries.
+The function `length` tells you how many.
   + the order of the entries in the mtcars$am list preserves the order of the rows in our data table.
 This is important this it allows us to manipulate one variable based on the results of another.
   + the object, mtcars$am, is not one number.
 It's a vector containing 10 numbers.

-Note that a single number is technically a vector, but that in general, they have several entries.
-The function `length` tells you how many.

 ```r